The 3 Golden Rules of Forex Trading

 Both are fundamental skills which are used by traders in various ways.
 The easiest example is when setting your risk to reward ratio.
 For example, you might set a stop loss on a trade to be 30 pips, but the take profit at 120 pips which is the same as saying I am willing to risk 30 pips but want to win 120 pips which is a ratio of 1:4.
 In this example, you would need to be correct on your trades 20% of the time to break even (1 winning trade +120 pips / 4 losing trader -120 pips).
 Anything better than this and you are in profit.

 Golden Rule #3 - Trade with discipline, without greed

 Us humans are greedy by nature.
-We are also emotional and the reason why the majority of traders fail is because we simply are just human.
+We are also emotional and the reason why the majority of traders fail is because we simply are just human and don't have the right trading psychology.
 Having said that, does an automated trading system make better trading decisions?
 Not always because they aren't able to process news and events that may affect the market.
 So really, a combination of both is probably the best method.
 You can use automated scripts to help you identify patterns and you can have manual input in assessing the market from a news point of view to confirm your analysis.